nanobox-io/nanobox-docs/source/engines/enginefile.html.md

 #### stability

 The current stability of the engine.
-Values can be one of: alpha/beta/stable.
+The value can be either **alpha, beta, or stable**.

 #### license